 Tip #5: Check and improve your credit rating

 Banks typically use a credit rating system when assessing your eligibility for the card and card limit in question.
-Based on your credit history, repayment habits and current credit lines, the lender will work out how much you can safely borrow.
+Based on your credit history, repayment habits and current credit lines, the lender determines how much you can safely borrow.
 This information is available to lenders whenever you apply for any form of credit.

 Your credit report is also available to you at any time.
 If you request a free copy of your credit history before you apply for a credit card, you’ll be able to correct any possible errors on it and know exactly what the bank will see when they assess your application.
 If your credit report is less than ideal, it may be wise to delay your credit card application and spend some time improving your credit score to increase your chances of future card approval.

-If you already have a credit card balance, it’s wise to pay off your existing balances before submitting a new credit card application.
-This is because having a high debt utilisation ratio is a poor indication of credit-worthiness and reduces the likelihood of a successful application.
+If you already have a credit card balance, it’s wise to pay this off before submitting a new credit card application.
+This is because having a high debt utilisation ratio is a poor indicator of credit-worthiness and reduces the likelihood of a successful application.
 To calculate your ratio, you can divide the total current balances on your cards by their total limits.